apg868/FE_Capstone_V2/README.md

 ![textstyles](https://github.com/apg868/FE_Capstone_V2/assets/123202954/6e71c3da-0ddc-47c7-ae08-0a052674d22f)

 The rest of the project was entirely self written and styled.
-Some small creative liberties were taken, so the final version may appear slightly different to the given final prototype shown above.
+Some creative liberties were taken, so the final version may appear different to the given final prototype shown above.
+This is especially true for the areas of the site that were not given guides.
+Also note that this website is not mobile responsive.
+While this can be done, the additional time it would take is not something I intend to pursue for this project.